jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

-In determining an appropriate pecuniary penalty, the court must have regard to all relevant matters, including— (a) the principles contained in the takeovers code; and (b) the nature and extent of the contravention; and (c) the likelihood, nature, and extent of any damage to the integrity or reputation of any of New Zealand's securities markets because of the contravention; and
+In determining an appropriate pecuniary penalty, the court must have regard to all relevant matters, including— (a) the principles contained in the takeovers code; and (b) the nature and extent of the contravention; and (c) the likelihood, nature, and extent of any damage to the integrity or reputation of any of New Zealand's financial markets because of the contravention; and
   (d) the nature and extent of any loss or damage suffered by a person referred to in section 33M(c)(i) because of the contravention; and
   (e) the circumstances in which the contravention took place; and (f) whether or not the person in contravention has previously been found by the court in proceedings under this Act to have engaged in any similar conduct.